 It was still dark out when the front door opened and my friend walked in.
 We didn’t talk much as I finished lacing up my shoes and putting on my hoodie.
-This was a typical morning routine, we were going running.
-From here, we met a third friend and then we’d be off on a 5-mile run.
+This was a typical morning routine, we were going for a run.
+FProm here, we met a third friend and then we’d be off on a 5-mile run.

 What I remember most from these experiences were the miles of silent running that took place.
 The eastern sky was only beginning to show its true colors and the streets were so very quiet.
 The sounds of footsteps hitting the pavement, the rhythmic breathing, the steamy breath coming out of our lungs…rich memories that still impact me 30+ years later.

 At 6’6″ growing up in Indiana, I was either going to love basketball or be run out of town by the passionate people who saw the basketball program as an extension of the community.
 Luckily, I loved the game.
 As a big kid, I always equated the word “running” with hard practices so never considered the thought that running was something I would care to be good at.